I just heard the sad news that Neil Peart, the drummer for Rush, died on January 7. Rest in peace, Neil.

 By the way, this is an example of what musicians mean when they say “variations on a theme,” but they almost never use this phrase in the context of drumming.
 That’s because most drummers aren’t Neil Peart, so they don’t even rise to the level where “variations on a theme” is relevant in their drumming.

-No else in rock music ever came within a light-year of Neil Peart’s phrasing.
+No other drummer in rock music has come within a light-year of Neil Peart’s phrasing.
 It’s retarded.
 He doesn’t even have any competition.
 Not in rock.

-There are some jazz drummers with kick-ass phrasing, by the way, but at this point in history that’s basically a completely different musical universe from rock.
+There are some jazz drummers with kick-ass phrasing, but that’s a different musical universe from rock.

 And that is why Neil Peart was, and is, and probably always will be, the best drummer in the history of rock and roll.

 Thank you, Neil, for setting the bar so high for the rest of us.
-We might not be able to rise to the standard you set, but it’s a pleasure to try, and trying has made us all infinitely better drummers.
+Actually, you’re kind of a bastard about that.
+Did you have to set the bar so damn high?
+Well, we might not be able to rise to the standard you set, but it’s a pleasure to try, and trying has made us all immeasurably better drummers.